bcaul/Quanser-Arm/student_template/README.md

 ## Extra info

 No CLI flags are needed.
 Modify the constants at the top of `student_main.py` to change duration, step, or viewer/GUI options.

+## Drop a kinematic mesh

+- Add entries to `KINEMATIC_OBJECTS` in `student_template/student_main.py` to spawn meshes (mesh path + position + orientation in degrees) while running the joint-space demo.
+Include `"mass": 0.1` (or any positive value) to let gravity act on the mesh.
+- Run `python -m student_template.student_object` for a copy of `student_main` that focuses on kinematic/dynamic meshes only (no motion loop) and preloads the included `blender_monkey.stl`.
+Keep `"force_convex_for_dynamic": True` if you give it mass so collisions with the base stay reliable.